Assess the Situation

 Peer Support

-An individual contacting the LAP will, when appropriate, be connected with a judge or lawyer volunteer who has been through a similar issue who may serve as a mentor, a recovery contract monitor, or a liaison to a local resource.
-In addition, the LAP has lawyer support group meetings and discussion groups that meet around the state.
+When appropriate, we will connect a client with a lawyer or judge LAP volunteer who has been through a similar issue who may serve as a mentor, a recovery contract monitor, or a liaison to a local resource.
+In addition, LAP has lawyer support group meetings and discussion groups that meet around the state.
 These meetings are confidential and by invitation only for our clients and volunteers.
 These lawyer meetings are the highlight for many of our clients and volunteers where lawyers and judges come together to support one another and share experience, strength and hope.
-LAP has recently begun a conference call support initiative for lawyers dealing with a chronic illness.
-Participation can be completely anonymous.
-For information, please see Chronic Illness Support Group.

 Consultation

-The LAP regularly provides guidance to judges, law partners, friends, and family members who are concerned about a judge or lawyer and are unsure how to best get the person some help.
+The LAP regularly provides guidance to judges, law partners, friends, and family members who are concerned about a lawyer or judge and are unsure how to best get the person some help.
 The LAP staff will help the concerned person explore all of the available options and make recommendations.

 Intervention